egor7/blog-1/csv/csv.md

 $ qcsv '.csv.data[`data.csv; .csv.infoonly[`data.csv; `nsn`item_name]]'
 ```

-We can employ complex criteria to select rows.
+Using qSQL again, we can further filter our results to select matching rows.

 ```bash
 $ qcsv 'select from .csv.read `data.csv where item_name like "RIFLE*", fips > 31100'